karen-baltazar/cloud_projects/README.md

 For more information, see the attached report in the repository.

-## 2. Proxy Execution
+## 2. Cloud Patterns Execution

-Make sure you have completed the cluster configuration before running the proxy.
+Make sure you have completed the cluster configuration before running the Cloud Patterns.

+### 2.1 Proxy Execution

 1. Connect via SSH to the proxy instance.
 2. Run the following commands to install the dependencies: